Rigorous Bounds on Light-by-Light Scattering: Details on numerical implementation

 where the $\langle \cdot \rangle_b$ are the positive functional described in \eqref{eq:bracketsdefinition}, $b=1,\ldots,k$ and their number depends on whether we are considering $f$-coefficients or not.
 We define $V_{g_i}^{b}(m^2,J)$ as the high-energy part of $g_i$ corresponding to the $k$-functional, following the notation in \cite{Caron-Huot:2020cmc}.
 In the same way we write the null constraints as

-To get a double-side bound involving the constants $g_i$ and $g_j$ we follow the same strategy in \cite{Caron-Huot:2020cmc}, generalising it for the case of an arbitrary number of positive functionals $\langle \cdot \rangle_b$, $b=1,\ldots,k$.
+To get a double-side bound involving the constants $g_i$ and $g_j$ we follow the same strategy in \cite{Caron-Huot:2020cmc}, generalizing it for the case of an arbitrary number of positive functionals $\langle \cdot \rangle_b$, $b=1,\ldots,k$.
 Let us define

 where $\vec X$ represents an arbitrary number of null constraints.
-With the following algorithm we are able to get a lower and upper bound for $g_j$ with respect to $g_i$, or viceversa.
+With the following algorithm we are able to get a lower and upper bound for $g_j$ with respect to $g_i$, or vice versa.

 First of all, we remark that

 To obtain an upper bound, we solve the following optimization problem:

 where $c$ is a set of free coefficients which correspond to the number of null constraints used for defining $V$.
 This relation should hold true for each value of spin in the definition of the respective $\langle\cdots\rangle_b$, $J\in I_b$..
 If this is the case, it implies that